 Welcome to CFOR

-Our focus at CFOR is on facilitating awareness in community interactions.
-As societies, we can grow in personal and collective awareness, so that we do not get so easily pulled apart into divisiveness, or get swept up into cycles of violence.
+CFOR refers to the ‘force of community’.
+We facilitate communities to process current and historic tensions and momentary interactions to find pathways forward together – we can grow in personal and collective awareness, so that we don’t get so easily pulled apart into divisiveness, or get swept up into cycles of violence.

 During the surge of divisiveness in our times, it is easy to fall into hopelessness.
 It is participants of our forums who have repeatedly blown our minds, inspired us with meaning and hope.
 Not ‘pie in the sky’ hope – but hope that comes from witnessing that it is possible to process our history, reckon with the reality of what separates us, and discover what connects us and propels us.